-Also keep in mind, like humans, your dog can get sunburned, especially the nose on Doberman dogs.
+Also keep in mind, that like humans, your dog can get sunburned, especially the nose on Doberman dogs.
 Their paws also need attention.
-Test the pavement with your own bare feet, if you’re not sure if it’s safe for your dog.
+Test hot pavement with your own bare feet, if you’re not sure if it’s safe for your dog.

 If it’s too hot for you, it may burn the pads on your dog’s paws.

-Help your Doberman handle hot weather with these tips.
+Help your Doberman handle the heat with these tips.

 - Move him to a shady spot or indoors.
 Don’t assume he’ll know to move out of the sun himself or stop over-exercising.

 - Use a spray bottle and mist him with water

 - Use fans to direct a breeze onto your dog

 - Buy a cooling pad/cooling vest or wet a towel and have your dog lie on it.